COVID-19: Re-visiting your level 3 response plan

 - Ensuring that staff have confidence they can safely return to the school if needed on site.

-We’ve developed a template that schools may choose to use.
+Schools may choose to use the template at the top of this page (click to download).
 The questions below will help with the development of the plan.

 What are the risks arising from opening the school after the Level 4 shutdown?
 How will your school operate to keep staff and students safe from exposure to COVID-19?